Founder Introductions - Anand Garg

-We are going to introduce our lovely teachers in a bit more detail with this series of interviews.
+We are going to introduce our lovely team starting with our founder in a bit more detail with this series of interviews.
 We hope you like them!

 Tell us your story

 I’m an ex-banker and said goodbye to my desk after having worked in the industry for eleven years and started my journey back to my inner Self through yoga, meditation and other spiritual practices.
 I trained and graduated as Shiromani of Yoga (Yoga Teacher) at Sivananda Ashram in Kerala in April 2012 and have been teaching, learning, exploring and travelling the world ever since.
 In March 2016 I was certified with Master of Yoga from Sivananda Ashram in Kerala, India.
 I have been deeply involved in learning and understanding the yogic philosophies and life for the past couple of years.
 I have attended several Vipassana retreats, Buddhist silent retreats in Mahayana and Theravada tradition.
 Additionally, I have experienced living in monasteries and communities, organic farming and living with different people from all walks of life.

 I am an ardent follower of a fundamental religion of life called “The Law of Nature“.
 This concept looks at basic understanding of life and advocates compassion towards others.
 I fell in love with the life I got to know after my corporate career and thought of establishing an eco-friendly village for yoga and holistic treatments to spread the love and joy of life.